splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Specify alert settings
 -------------------------------------------------------------------

-In the :strong:`Alert settings` tab, you specify the settings that trigger an alert.
+On the :strong:`Alert settings` tab, you specify the settings that trigger an alert.

 .. note:: If you don't see an Alert settings tab, you are viewing a detector that was created using the API; alert settings are defined in the :ref:`SignalFlow tab<v2-detector-signalflow>`.